LouANEO/MOOCLive/Mails/README.md

 The mails extracted directly from the database are registered in MIME format: we used the software TotalMailConverter to extract data from these files and create .txt files.

+## FOLDER CODE

+The folder "Code" can be downloaded to have the data and the structure of files needed to execute the following bash files.

+It contains 2 folders:
+- Extraction, where the extracted data will be stored
+- archivesMail, where the initial files are stored
+- Data were the text files are stored

 ## HOWTO

-You can download the folder "Data" to have the data and the structure of files needed to execute the following bash files.

 extractionAdresses.sh and extractionSubject.sh can be launched one after the other in a terminal with the following command:
 ./extractionAdresses.sh $PATH